 (3) Violation of this division shall be considered a Class B violation as defined by Oregon Revised Statutes.

-(E) Reporting requirements.
+(E) Reporting requirements

 (1) All biting dogs shall be reported to Code Enforcement.

 (2) The owner of a dog which bites a human being shall immediately notify the Code Enforcement of such bite, giving the name and address of the person bitten, if known to him or her.